Efficient Long-Document Reranking via Block-Level Embeddings and Top-k Interaction Refinement: Method

 \subsection{Block Representations for Long Document}

 This enables fine-grained way to represent a long document, with dozens or hundreds of representations.

-The first step is to segment each document into a sequence of blocks, which are relatively short and contain relatively useful information.
-In this paper, we adopt the block segmentation approach introduced in paper \cite{ding2020cogltx}.
-The authors use dynamic programming, and aim to segment a document into blocks according to punctuation marks which have different weights.
+The first step is to segment each document into a sequence of blocks (the top-left part of Fig.~\ref{fig:arch}), which are relatively short and contain relatively useful information.
+In this paper, we adopt the CogLTX block segmentation approach \cite{ding2020cogltx}.
+It uses dynamic programming, and aims to segment a document into blocks according to punctuation marks which have different weights.
+The maximum tokens for a block is 63.
 This approach prefers a separation with a period, an exclamation mark or a question mark.
 This segmentation approach suits the intuition that a block should be relatively short and homogeneous.
-After segmenting a long document into blocks, we generate representations for them using the same approach as ReLLaMA \cite{ma2024fine}, which leverages decoder-only LLMs to represent passages.
+After segmenting a long document into blocks, we generate representations for them using the same approach as RepLLaMA \cite{ma2024fine}, which leverages decoder-only LLMs to represent passages.
 We use a maximum number of $n$ blocks to efficiently accommodate the GPU's memory constraints during training and retain only the fits $n$ blocks of each document, which are represented as:

 where $t_{1}^{j}\text{\textvisiblespace}t_{2}^{j}\text{\textvisiblespace}...\text{\textvisiblespace}t_{i}^{j}$ are the tokens of the $j^{th}$ block.
 They are then fed to an LLM simultaneously to obtain the block representations: